OlivierGeorgeon/osoyoo/docs/overview/Part_2_Easy_to_Read_Python_Control_of_Robot.md

 <b>--TROUBLESHOOTING--<\b>

+-

--Does the Wi-Fi board and associated hardware work properly?
+Does the Wi-Fi board and associated hardware work properly?

 In the Arduino IDE load up Lesson 5b, i.e., the Osoyoo Lesson where the Arduino board uses the local area network as any access point.